dmitrii-t/aws-cdk-construct-topic-queue/README.md

 ### Neat'n'sweet AWS Construct which creates Topic backed by Queue with a Lambda handler

-Build the construct and echo handler with
+Build the construct and echo handler
 ```bash
 npm run build
 ```

-Test the construct with
+Test the construct
 ```bash
 npm run test
 ```